sebastienjust/experiments-fullstack-quarkus-vite/README.md

 Notes

-- We Inject SmallRyeConfig to detect if we are in development mode or not
+- We `@Inject` SmallRyeConfig to detect if we are in development mode or not
 - script for header and footer are filled considering Vite's documentation.
 - Note the use of double escape in Kotlin ($$) to avoid problems related to $ in the script's snippet.

-Ok this is ugly and it works, except for static assets.

-You can now play with your component, it will use HMR to refresh the webpage, develop new pages and let's go.

-We have never been so close to the end.
+This implementation works, but static assets are not yet handled.

+Components now support Hot Module Replacement (HMR).

-🚩 You can commit and push if it works
+🚩 Checkpoint: commit and push

 ## Module preload polyfill